-(a) The value of unvested restricted stock/RSUs and unvested performance units is based on the closing price of our Common Stock on the NYSE of \$70.79 per share on December 31, 2015.
+(a) The value of unvested restricted stock/RSUs and unvested performance units is based on the closing price of our Common Stock on the NYSE of \$101.10 per share on December 30, 2016.

-(b) Unit amounts shown for each Named Officer (1) represent the aggregate number of performance units granted on September 25, 2012, September 23, 2013, September 29, 2014 and September 28, 2015 and (2) assume (solely for purposes of this table) that we achieve a median "Total Shareholder Return" (as defined in the grant agreements) (i.e., a 100% performance multiple) over the applicable three-year performance period of the awards relative to the Total Shareholder Return of each of our peer companies (as specified in the governing grant agreements) over the performance period.
-As set forth in the payout scale on page 24, if our Total Shareholder Return over the performance period is below or above the median of such group of peer companies, a performance multiple of 0% to 200% will be applied to the unit amounts shown.
-See "Executive Compensation Program for 2015 - Long-Term Incentives" above and the "Grants of Plan-Based Awards Table for 2015" above for additional discussion.
-Subsequent to December 31, 2015 and effective February 22, 2016, the Committee certified a performance multiple of 200% as being applicable to the performance units granted on September 25, 2012 (which will "cliff" vest on September 25, 2017), based on (A) our Total Shareholder Return over the applicable three-year performance period relative to the Total Shareholder Return of each of the applicable peer companies and (B) our "TSR Rank" (as defined in the grant agreements) of "1".
-Accordingly, additional performance units have been credited (effective February 22, 2016) to the Named Officers as follows: Mr. W. Thomas: 28,464 units; Mr. G. Thomas: 28,464 units; Mr. Driggers: 11,860 units; and Mr. Donaldson: 6,760 units.
-Mr. Helms was not appointed as an executive officer of EOG until May 2013 and, therefore, did not receive a grant of performance units in September 2012.
+(b) Unit amounts shown for each Named Officer (1) represent the aggregate number of performance units granted on September 25, 2012 plus the performance units credited effective February 22, 2016 (which will "cliff" vest on September 25, 2017), (2) represent the aggregate number of performance units granted on September 23, 2013, September 29, 2014, September 28, 2015, September 29, 2016 and December 13, 2016 and (3) for each of the grants referenced in clause (2), assume (solely for purposes of this table) that we achieve a median "Total Shareholder Return" (as defined in the grant agreements) (i.e., a 100% performance multiple) over the applicable three-year performance period of the awards relative to the Total Shareholder Return of each of our peer companies (as specified in the governing grant agreements) over the performance period.
+As set forth in the performance multiple scale on page 24, if our Total Shareholder Return over the performance period is below or above the median of such group of peer companies, a performance multiple of 0% to 200% will be applied to the performance units granted.
+See "Executive Compensation Program for 2016 - Long-Term Incentives" above and the "Grants of Plan-Based Awards Table for 2016" above for additional discussion.
+Subsequent to December 31, 2016 and effective February 14, 2017, the Committee certified a performance multiple of 200% as being applicable to the performance units granted on September 23, 2013 (which will "cliff" vest on September 23, 2018), based on (A) our Total Shareholder Return over the applicable three-year performance period relative to the Total Shareholder Return of each of the applicable peer companies and (B) our "TSR Rank" (as defined in the grant agreements) of "1".
+Accordingly, additional performance units have been credited (effective February 14, 2017) to the Named Officers as follows: Mr. W. Thomas: 26,056 units; Mr. G. Thomas: 22,898 units; Mr. Driggers: 8,686 units; Mr. Helms: 4,738 units and Mr. Donaldson: 7,106 units.